MicrosoftDocs/sql-docs/docs/integration-services/new-updated-integration-services.md

  Create a new table by using the **Create Table** dialog box.

 > [!NOTE]
->  When you click **New**, ..!NCLUDE..ssISnoversion--../../includes/ssisnoversion-md.md)] generates a default CREATE TABLE statement based on the connected data source.
+>  When you click **New**, ..!NCLUDE-NotShown--ssISnoversion--../../includes/ssisnoversion-md.md)] generates a default CREATE TABLE statement based on the connected data source.
 This default CREATE TABLE statement will not include the FILESTREAM attribute even if the source table includes a column with the FILESTREAM attribute declared.
-To run an ..!NCLUDE..ssISnoversion--../../includes/ssisnoversion-md.md)] component with the FILESTREAM attribute, first implement FILESTREAM storage on the destination database.
+To run an ..!NCLUDE-NotShown--ssISnoversion--../../includes/ssisnoversion-md.md)] component with the FILESTREAM attribute, first implement FILESTREAM storage on the destination database.
 Then, add the FILESTREAM attribute to the CREATE TABLE statement in the **Create Table** dialog box.
 For more information, see [Binary Large Object &#40;Blob&#41; Data &#40;SQL Server&#41;--../../relational-databases/blob/binary-large-object-blob-data-sql-server.md).

  **Preview**
  Preview results by using the **Preview Query Results** dialog box.
 Preview can display up to 200 rows.

 **SQL Destination Editor (Mappings Page)**

-  Use the **Mappings** page of the **SQL Destination Editor** dialog box to map input columns to destination columns.